Establishment of Support Orders

 Steps to Establishing a Child Support Order

-- The Child Support Enforcement Division (CSED) will gather the parent's financial information.
+- The Child Support Services Division (CSSD) will gather the parent's financial information.
 This information is used to generate a proposed order for child support using the Montana Child Support Guidelines.
-The CSED uses an administrative notice process to establish new child support orders as authorized by state law.
+The CSSD uses an administrative notice process to establish new child support orders as authorized by state law.
 The proposed child support notice and order will show the monthly child support obligation, the health insurance coverage obligation, and the effective date of the order.

 - Once the amount of child support is calculated and the proposed child support notice and order is issued the notice must be served on each parent.
 The time needed for this step may vary because it may take repeated attempts to serve the notice.